Recreational & Commercial Boating

 Look up boatcode agents on a map of NSW

 A person must be at least 16 years of age to register a vessel in NSW.
 Registrations are granted on an annual basis and the following vessels must be registered with Roads and Maritime Services when occupying NSW navigable waters:

 1) Any commercial vessel.

 2) Power-driven vessels that are powered by an engine with a power rating of 4.0 kilowatts (kw) or more (as a guide, 4.0 kw is approximately 5 horsepower (hp)).

 3) Any power-driven or sailing vessel of 5.5 metres or longer.

-4) Every vessel subject to a mooring licence (includes marina berths)
+4) Every vessel subject to a mooring licence or marina berths.